leonccao/OnlineJudge-Solutions/Leetcode/README.md

 ## 2344.
 Minimum Deletions to Make Array Divisible (Hard)

 Find GCD for all numsDivide.
 Sort nums and find the smallest value that could divide GCD.

+## 2351.
+First Letter to Appear Twice (Easy)

+Easy, HashSet.

+## 2352.
+Equal Row and Column Pairs (Medium)

+Easy, enumerating.

+## 2353.
+Design a Food Rating System (Medium)

+A simple version of 146.
+LRU Cache.

+Class + HashMap + PriorityQueue.

+First HashMap to store mapping from food name to food object.

+Second HashMap to store mapping from cuisine to Priority Queues.

+When updating, retrieve food object from first HashMap, remove it from PQ, update and add it back.

+## 2354.
+Number of Excellent Pairs (Hard)

+First thing need to realize, sum of AND + OR = sum of digits, which means we are looking forward to two nums that sum of binary digits > k.

+Then it became the classic 2-sum problem.